I have been growing less patient lately.

 Now if you’ll excuse me, I’m going to spend the next few months unexplainably ignoring my own sage advice.
 But I’m sure I’ll stumble upon this article and read my own words at some point, don’t worry.

 Need some more Hitting The Trifecta right now?
 Try this one: California Is Hella Stoked It’s Not Mississippi.
 Or how about this one?
 When In Doubt, Don’t Bark.
-I like this one, too: Come Join My Wild Pigeon Chase.
+I like this one, too: A Letter To My Younger Self.